Church In Halifax – Explore Your 5 Best Options

 5.1 Introduction

-St. Patrick’s Roman Catholic Church in Halifax is located on Brunswick Street in Halifax.
-The Gothic Revival style was designed by local designer Henry Peters.
+St. Patrick’s Roman Catholic Church in Halifax is located on Brunswick Street.
+Local designer Henry Peters designed the Gothic Revival style.
 However, the parish church was built to dedicate Saint Patrick.

 5.2 History